 OMIDRIA.
 OMIDRIA is approved in the U.S. by the FDA for use during cataract surgery or IOL replacement to maintain pupil size by preventing intraoperative miosis (pupil constriction) and to reduce postoperative ocular pain.
 We launched OMIDRIA in the U.S. in the second quarter of 2015 primarily through wholesalers which, in turn, sell to ambulatory surgery centers, or ASCs, and hospitals.
 The Centers for Medicare and Medicaid Services, or CMS, has granted transitional pass-through reimbursement status for OMIDRIA, which we expect to run until January 1, 2018.
 Pass-through status allows for separate payment (i.e., outside the bundled payment) under Medicare Part B for new drugs and other medical technologies that meet well-established criteria specified by federal regulations governing Medicare spending.
-We are working through legislative and administrative means to continue to obtain separate or similar reimbursement for OMIDRIA on and after January 1, 2018; however, in the event that either approach is not successful, we expect that OMIDRIA will be included as part of the packaged procedural payment and, as a result, the per unit price, as well as our net revenues, we receive for OMIDRIA would likely be reduced.
+In November 2017, CMS issued its 2018 Hospital Outpatient Prospective Payment System Final Rule, effective January 1, 2018, under which OMIDRIA would no longer have separate payment under Medicare Part B and consequently would be included as part of the packaged procedural payment.
+We are working through legislative and administrative means to obtain a continuation of separate or similar reimbursement for OMIDRIA on and after January 1, 2018 and/or to extend the pass-through period; however, in the event that none of these approaches is successful, we expect that OMIDRIA will be included as part of the packaged procedural payment and, as a result, the per unit price, as well as our net revenues, we receive for OMIDRIA would likely be reduced eventually, potentially by a significant amount.
+For more information regarding OMIDRIA reimbursement, see "Results of Operations" below.

-We completed an FDA-required post-marketing OMIDRIA pediatric clinical trial in 2016 that was conducted to fulfill both the post-marketing requirement as well as a Written Request from the FDA to conduct a pediatric study.
-Successful completion of the trial, including submission of a supplemental New Drug Application, or sNDA, that includes the full clinical study report and proposed labeling, plus confirmation by the FDA that the submission fulfills the FDA's Written Request, results in eligibility for an additional six months of regulatory exclusivity for OMIDRIA and label expansion to include information on dosing for pediatric patients.
-We expect to submit an sNDA in mid-2017, with results of the pediatric study included in proposed label language.
+We completed an OMIDRIA pediatric clinical trial in 2016 that was conducted to fulfill the FDA's post-marketing requirement as well as a written request from the FDA to conduct a pediatric study.
+Successful completion of the trial, including submission of a supplemental New Drug Application, or sNDA, that includes the full clinical study report and proposed labeling, plus confirmation by the FDA that the submission fulfills the FDA's written request, results in eligibility for an additional six months of marketing exclusivity for OMIDRIA and label expansion to include information on dosing for pediatric patients.
+We have submitted an sNDA, with results of the pediatric study included in proposed label language.
 Although conducted in patients newborn to three years old, the FDA agreed that results from this trial can be extrapolated to patients through 18 years of age, and a label expansion, if any, would be expected to be applicable to that full age range.